Press/News

 House Longhorn Beetle

-At Timberwise all our surveyors are fully conversant with the wide range of wood boring insects found in the UK, and most important, whether the infestation needs treatment or not.
+At Timberwise all our surveyors are fully conversant with the wide range of wood boring insects found in the UK, and most important, whether the infestation needs a specialist woodworm treatment or not.
 We are fully aware of limiting preservative treatments to only those situations which are necessary, thus we only carry out works where is essential thereby minimising costs and disruption to the client but still maintaining the integrity of the timber.

 If you suspect you have a woodworm infestation don’t panic!
 Call 0800 288 8660 to speak to one of our woodworm experts or click to arrange a survey.